 • Identify infections among patients who do not disclose sexual behavior

-Opt-out screening can be integrated into OBGYN practices without disrupting the practice workflow.
+Universal screening with opt-out can be integrated into OBGYN practices without disrupting the practice workflow.
 By increasing screening, you can help ensure that your at-risk patients can be identified and treated earlier—reducing their risk of developing PID and ultimately protecting their fertility.

 Eases pressure on providers to identify sexual activity among adolescent and young adult patients

 May help patients feel less judged or singled out